cosmos/ibc/README.md

 -   [IBC Usecases](./ibc/4_IBC_USECASES.md)
 -   [IBC Design Patterns](./ibc/5_IBC_DESIGN_PATTERNS.md)

+Translated versions of some of these documents can be found in the [translation](./translation) folder.

 ## Interchain Standards

 All standards at or past the "Draft" stage are listed here in order of their ICS numbers, sorted by category.